Calendar Icon White

 Bottom Line

 Palo Alto DLP extends strong network security into data protection.
-For firewall-centric enterprises, that integration is convenient.
+For firewall-centric enterprises, that integration makes sense.

 • Agentless deployment